 Marco joined Watsi on July 23rd, 2016.
 Four years ago, Marco became the 2121st member to automatically support a new Watsi patient every month.
-Since then, 3,832 more people have become monthly donors!
-Marco's most recent donation supported Htay, a 45-year-old woman from Burma, to fund cardiac surgery.
+Since then, 4,329 more people have become monthly donors!
+Marco's most recent donation supported Johnson, a baby boy from Tanzania, to fund spina bifida treatment.

 Htay is a 45-year-old woman who lives with her husband and three daughters in Thae Phyu Village in Burma.
 Htay and her husband run a small shop selling betel nut and general groceries beside their home, however she has been unable to work due to her heart condition for the past year.
 Htay’s oldest daughter used to work at a factory in Yangon, but moved back home last year when Htay became too ill to wok.
 She now helps out at Htay’s shop while also helping with household chores.
 Htay’s other two daughters are students; one is in grade 10 and the other is in grade four.
 After she gave birth to her last daughter, Htay began to experience frequent pain in her chest and headaches.
 Whenever she would lay down, she also felt like she could not breathe well.
 She then went to Htantabin General Hospital in Yangon where she received an electrocardiogram (ecg).
 Later, the doctor told her that she has arthritis and Ischemic heart disease, a condition where an organ does not receive enough blood and oxygen.
 She was given medication and returned home.
 Htay said, “This medication seemed to help my condition and I continued to buy it from the pharmacy.”
 In February 2020, Htay’s condition deteriorated again; she felt like she could not breathe and that she was exhausted all the time.
 Htay and her husband went to Thiri Sandar Hospital in Yangon where she received x-rays and an echo.
 After checking her results, the doctor told her that she has a large hole in her heart and that she would need to have it closed surgically.
 Currently, Htay has difficulty breathing, mostly at night, and she feels tired especially when she uses the upstairs.
 She also has a rapid heartbeat.
 Htay told us, “I am worried about my condition and I am very sad whenever I think about it.
 But now I am happy to have found someone to help support my treatment.
 Once I have fully recovered, I will build a new shop [made of bamboo] because my old shop is starting to fall apart.
 I will also go back to working with my husband and I will support my children so that they can become educated people.”